-Figure 6-6.
-Site Config.
+Figure 43.
+Site configuration.

 Shutdown and Restart: The 1123 advanced menu can also be used to shut down or restart the controller without pulling the power cord.
 From the Advanced Menu, press the More button, then More again, then the Shutdown button.
 Depending on what procedure is necessary, press either the Restart or Shutdown button, and follow the instructions on the screen.